Rawipat40/Building-and-Deploying-a-Simple-Go-Web-App-with-CICD/README.md

 2. Configure the `ci.yml` file as needed, especially the environment variables for Google Cloud credentials.
 3. Commit and push your changes to the `main` branch.

+## Libraries Used

+- **context:**
+  The `context` package is used for managing and canceling long-running operations, such as API requests.

+- **fmt:**
+  The `fmt` package is Go's standard input/output library and is used here for printing error messages.

+- **net/http:**
+  The `net/http` package is used for building HTTP servers and clients.

+- **os:**
+  The `os` package provides a platform-independent interface to operating system functionality, such as environment variables.

+- **cloud.google.com/go/secretmanager/apiv1:**
+  This package is part of the Google Cloud client libraries for Go and provides an API for interacting with Google Cloud's Secret Manager service.

+- **cloud.google.com/go/secretmanager/apiv1/secretmanagerpb:**
+  This package contains protocol buffer definitions used by the Secret Manager API.

+- **google.golang.org/api/option:**
+  This package provides options for configuring Google API clients, such as specifying credentials.

 ## Security Considerations
 - Ensure that sensitive information such as service account names and credentials are securely stored and managed, preferably using tools like Google Secret Manager.
 - Use least privilege access for service accounts and APIs to minimize the risk of unauthorized access.